black and white bed linen

 Why Undercounter Ice Makers Are Different

-Countertop machines produce ice in cycles and allow it to melt in the bin.
+Countertop machines produce ice in cycles and allow it to soften or melt inside the holding area.

 Undercounter systems are built differently.